irene2022/Irene_Maria_MusicMixer/README.md

 # Music Mixer

 ## Description
-Authoring project to design and build a multimedia application to - Implement drag and drop functionality to load audio clips Create dynamic audio experience, trigger animation and Play a compiled audio track.
+Authoring project to design and build a multimedia application to - implement drag and drop functionality to load audio clips, create dynamic audio experience, trigger animation and play a compiled audio track.

 ## Project Status
-Still in development.
+Still in development...

 ## Developers
-  Maria Lopera
-  Irene Vinu
+  Maria Lopera and Irene Vinu